Element-specific visualization of dynamic magnetic coupling in a Co/Py bilayer microstructure: Introduction

 \section{Introduction}

-For future computer technology several new concepts are investigated involving not only the charge of the electron but also its spin \cite{Wolf2001}.
-One approach are logic systems using magnetic nanoparticles for soliton based devices \cite{Cow2000}, and magnon based devices, e.g. genetically engineered magnonic computing \cite{Zing2019} to overcome the various limitations encountered by modern computer technology.
-This field of spintronics and magnonics demands to study even smaller magnetic structures in the gigahertz and terahertz regime.
+For future information technology new concepts are needed involving the charge of the electron as well as its spin as information unit \cite{Wolf2001}.
+Several approaches for magnetism based logic have been introduced, ranging from soliton based concepts \cite{Cow2000}, to magnonics in the form of e.g. genetically engineered magnonic computing \cite{Zing2019, Bar2021} to overcome the various limitations, e.g. thermal load and energy needs, encountered by modern computer technology.
+This field of spintronics and magnonics requires to study even smaller magnetic structures in the gigahertz and terahertz regime.

-Spin-based devices usually consist of more than one material, requiring the investigation of the element-specific dynamic magnetic properties and the resulting spin wave modes on the nanometer scale.
-X-ray detected ferromagnetic resonance (XFMR) \cite{BCK04,BCK2013,MKN11,BRB05,GRW05,BRK09,BRB09,GRW10,OMS15}, combining ferromagnetic resonance (FMR) with element specific magnetometry by means of X-ray Magnetic Circular Dichroism (XMCD) (see \cite{Dur09,vdLF04} and references therein) is a unique tool to address this challenge.
+Spin-based devices usually consist of more than one material, requiring the understanding of the element-specific dynamic magnetic properties and the resulting spin wave modes on the nanometer scale.
+X-ray detected ferromagnetic resonance (XFMR) \cite{BCK04,MKN11,BCK2013,GRW05,BRB05,GRW10,BRK09,BRB09,OMS15}, combining ferromagnetic resonance (FMR) with element specific magnetometry by means of X-ray Magnetic Circular Dichroism (XMCD) (see \cite{Dur09,vdLF04} and references therein) is a unique tool to address this challenge.

-In this study a Scanning Transmission X-ray Microscopy detected FMR (STXM-FMR) setup \cite{BKC15} has been used.
-The instrument offers a temporal resolution down to 17~ps and 35~nm lateral resolution in transverse XFMR geometry, using a continuous wave excitation of the sample \cite{ChB12,BKC15,SMS17,GTF19,SSG19}.
-Especially, small precession cones in the linear regime away from Suhl's instabilities \cite{Suh57,BKC15} can be detected.